-- The carotid artery lies within the carotid sheath alongside the internal jugular vein and vagus nerve in the anterior triangle of the neck which is bound posteriorly by the anterior border of the sternocleidomastoid, anteriorly by the midline of the neck and superiorly by the mandible. - The right common carotid artery arises from the • brachiocephalic artery.
+- It is important to be aware of the many major neurovascular structures in the neck that will be encountered specifically during a carotid endarterectomy. - The carotid artery lies within the carotid sheath alongside the internal jugular vein and vagus nerve in the anterior triangle of the neck which is bound posteriorly by the anterior border of the sternocleidomastoid, anteriorly by the midline of the neck and superiorly by the mandible. - The right common carotid artery arises from the brachiocephalic artery.
 The left common carotid artery arises directly from the aortic arch.
 In some cases, it can arise from the brachiocephalic artery, which is referred to as a bovine arch. - The common carotid arteries bifurcate at C3-4 level into the internal and external carotid arteries.
 The internal carotid artery has no branches in the neck.
-The external carotid artery gives off eight branches that primarily supply the face.
+The external carotid artery gives off eight branches that primarily supply the

 - The internal jugular vein exits the cranial cavity through the jugular foramen to descend in the carotid sheath. - Several cranial nerves are closely related to the carotid arteries during their course. - Damage to cranial nerve IX (glossopharyngeal) produces impairment in the gag reflex and swallowing.
 Damage to cranial nerve XII (hypoglossal), which innervates the muscles of the tongue, produces tongue deviation towards the side of the lesion. - Cranial nerve X (vagus) gives off branches to the pharyngeal plexus that innervate the pharyngeal constrictors for swallowing.
 The muscles of the larynx are supplied by the recurrent laryngeal except cricothyroid, which is innervated by the external branch of the superior laryngeal nerve.
 A superior laryngeal nerve palsy produces a hoarse voice, reduced vocal frequency range, and increase risk of aspiration. - The ansa cervicalis is formed by the C1-3 nerve roots.
-It innervates the infrahvoid muscles involved in speech and swallowing.
+It innervates the infrahyoid muscles involved in speech and swallowing.
 It can sit on top of the carotid artery and may need to be divided to facilitate carotid surgery.